 With the tools to quit smoking in place, it’s time.

-Around four days after your final cigarette, your withdrawal symptoms will begin worsening, causing increased irritability and mood swings.
-During this time, you may experience physical directions such as headaches, increased heart rate, nausea, or loss of energy.
+Around four days after your final cigarette, your withdrawal symptoms will begin to worsen, causing increased irritability and mood swings.
+During this time, you may experience physical symptoms such as headaches, increased heart rate, nausea, or loss of energy.

-If the feeling becomes too much, pull out your low dose nicotine patch and stick it on.
-You want just enough nicotine that it relieves the overwhelming craving, but just enough.
+If the feeling becomes too much, pull out your low-dose nicotine patch and stick it on.
+You want just enough nicotine to relieve the overwhelming craving, but just enough.
 While some of these cravings are physical, many remain mental.
 Be sure to utilize your hemp cigarettes to “smoke” and relieve your withdrawals.

 Why Not Other Tobacco?

-When many smokers decide to quit, they try other forms of tobacco, such as chew, dip, pipes, or cigars.
+When many smokers decide to quit, they try smokeless tobacco or other forms of smoking, such as chews, dips, pipes, or cigars.

-While these forms may pull you away from cigarettes or smoking all together, they still remain packed with nicotine.
+While these forms may pull you away from cigarettes or from smoking altogether, they still remain packed with nicotine.
 You would remain chemically dependent on nicotine, and many people often become addicted to this new form.

 Keep It Up

-Now that you’ve quit smoking tobacco, it’s important to keep in mind that withdrawal symptoms are temporary, and that those major cravings only last a couple weeks.
+Now that you’ve quit smoking tobacco, it’s important to keep in mind that withdrawal symptoms are temporary and that those major cravings only last a couple of weeks.